Interested in buying a property to rent out?

 Ending a tenancy agreement

-When the tenancy agreement comes to an end, or if you want to take back possession of your property before it comes to an end, you can, as long as you give your tenants at least two months’ notice to leave.
+Whether the tenancy agreement comes to an end, or you want to take back possession of your property, you must give your tenants at least two months' notice to leave.

 If they refuse to leave, you’ll need to start a legal process of eviction through the courts.
 You can’t evict them yourself and you can’t legally remove a tenant from the property without an eviction order.